Mercedes-Benz Places Tower 2 Now Selling in Brickell

 What Is Mercedes-Benz Places?

 Mercedes-Benz Places is not just another condo tower.
 It is a mixed-use branded development that merges residential, office, and hospitality programming under a single automotive luxury identity.
-The project is being developed by JDS Development Group — the firm behind Steinway Tower (111 West 57th Street) in Manhattan — in partnership with GV Development Group.
+The project is being developed by JDS Development Group, the firm behind Steinway Tower (111 West 57th Street) in Manhattan, in partnership with GV Development Group.
+For any pre-construction commitment, I recommend checking the developer's track record first: my pre-construction developer due diligence guide covers financial strength, delivery history, and escrow protections.

 - Location: 191 SW 12th Street, West Brickell